theforeman/foreman_azure_rm/README.md

     * Support to add multiple data disks/volumes (standard or premium)
     * VM Extension with Custom Script and File URIs support
     * Static or dynamic addresses on a per NIC basis
+    * Support for NVIDIA Drivers or CUDA on Linux and Windows
 * Limited extension support
     * Microsoft's custom script extension
     * Puppet Lab's Puppet agent extension for Windows